How to Read Mandarin Chinese: The Newbie’s No-stress Guide

 Another common error encountered by learners is caused by characters that have more than one possible pronunciation depending on their context.
 Some of the most common include 着, which can be pronounced as zhe as well as zhāo, and 重, which can be pronounced as zhòng or chóng in some circumstances.

-But luckily, such multi-pronunciation characters are quite rare, and they can be easily learnt and recognized.
+But luckily, such multi-pronunciation characters are quite rare, and they can be easily learned and recognized.

 Nouns can be guessed by their radicals